Rate 0.56 to 1 lb ai/A (12 to 18 oz/A product on coarse soils, 14 to 21 fl oz/A product on medium and fine soils).

 Rate 0.5 lb ai/A in at least 10 gal/A water.
 Add nonionic surfactant or crop oil concentrate to spray mix.

 Time For control of winter annuals, apply before hops begin to grow in spring.
 Apply after hop vines are at least 6 ft tall; direct spray to basal 2 ft of plants.

-Caution A restricted-use herbicide.
+Caution Restricted use pesticide due to acute toxicity for retail sale to and use only by certified applicators - not to be used by uncertified persons working under the supervision of a certified applicator.
 Do not let spray contact green portions of plant, because injury may result.
 Do not exceed three applications per season.
 Preharvest interval is 14 days.
 Do not graze animals in treated hop yard.
 Hop vine refuse and silage may be fed to livestock.
 Follow all safety precautions on label.